-The financing agreement governing our secured credit facility includes conditions to the operating partnership's making distributions to Ferrellgas Partners.
-If the operating partnership is unable to meet those conditions Ferrellgas Partners would be unable to make distributions to its common unit holders or pay interest on its outstanding notes.
+The financing agreement governing our Senior Secured Credit Facility and the indentures governing the outstanding notes of the operating partnership contain covenants that restrict the ability of the operating partnership to make distributions to Ferrellgas Partners.
+If the operating partnership is unable to make distributions to Ferrellgas Partners because of these restrictive covenants, Ferrellgas Partners would be unable to make distributions to its common unitholders or pay interest on its outstanding notes.

-The financing agreement allows the operating partnership to make distributions to Ferrellgas Partners to pay interest on its senior notes due 2020 if no default exists, all of the representations and warranties under the financing agreement are true, the operating partnership is in pro forma compliance with its financial covenants after giving effect to the distributions, and, after giving effect to the payment, unrestricted cash plus availability under the secured credit facility is at least (1) \$70 million in the fiscal quarter ending October 31, (2) \$35 million in the fiscal quarter ending January 31, (3) \$55 million in the fiscal quarter ending July 31.
+The financing agreement governing our senior secured credit facility (the "Senior Secured Credit Facility") allows the operating partnership to make distributions to Ferrellgas Partners to pay interest on its senior notes due 2020 if no default exists under the Senior Secured Credit Facility, all of the representations and warranties under the financing agreement are true, the operating partnership is in pro forma compliance with its financial covenants after giving effect to the distributions, and, after giving effect to the payment, unrestricted cash plus availability under the Senior Secured Credit Facility is at least (1) \$70 million in the fiscal quarter ending October 31, (2) \$35 million in the fiscal quarter ending January 31, (3) \$55 million in the fiscal quarter ending April 30 and (4) \$100 million in the fiscal quarter ending July 31.

-The financing agreement also allows the operating partnership to make other distributions to Ferrellgas Partners in an amount not to exceed the greater of (A) \$10 million a fiscal quarter and (B) available cash for a fiscal quarter, so long as, (1) in the case of available cash, the ratio of total funded debt and letters of credit at the end of the prior fiscal quarter to EBITDA with certain adjustments for the four quarters ending at the end of the prior fiscal quarter is less than 7.75 in fiscal year 2018, 7.25 in fiscal year 2019, 6.75 in fiscal year 2020, and 6.25 in any fiscal year thereafter and (2) in the case of any distribution, so long as no default exists, all of the representations and warranties under the financing agreement are true, the operating partnership is in pro forma compliance with its financial covenants, and, after giving effect to the payment, unrestricted cash plus availability under the credit facility is at least (a) \$70 million in the fiscal quarter ending January 31, (c) \$55 million in the fiscal quarter ending April 30 and (d) \$100 million in the fiscal quarter ending July 31.
+The financing agreement also allows the operating partnership to make other distributions to Ferrellgas Partners in an amount not to exceed the greater of (A) \$10 million a fiscal quarter and (B) available cash for a fiscal quarter, so long as, (1) in the case of available cash, the ratio of total funded debt and letters of credit at the end of the prior fiscal quarter to EBITDA with certain adjustments for the four quarters ending at the end of the prior fiscal quarter, on a pro forma basis after giving effect to the distribution, is less than 7.25 in fiscal year 2019, 6.75 in fiscal year 2020 and 6.25 in any fiscal year thereafter and (2) in the case of any distribution, so long as no default exists under the financing agreement, all of the representations and warranties under the financing agreement are true, the operating partnership is in pro forma compliance with its financial covenants after giving effect to the distributions, and, after giving effect to the payment, unrestricted cash plus availability under the Senior Secured Credit Facility is at least (a) \$70 million in the fiscal quarter ending October 31, (b) \$35 million in the fiscal quarter ending January 31, (c) \$55 million in the fiscal quarter ending April 30 and (d) \$100 million in the fiscal quarter ending July 31.

-The financial covenants referenced above are (1) a minimum ratio of (a) EBITDA with certain adjustments less non-acquisition capital expenditures to (b) interest expense, partnership distributions, cash taxes, and scheduled principal payments (other than payments due at maturity) for any four fiscal quarter period of 1.00 to 1.00 and (2) a maximum ratio of (a) total secured debt and letters of credit at the end of any fiscal quarter to (b) EBITDA with certain adjustments for the four fiscal quarter period then ending of 3.00 to 1.00.
+The financial covenants referenced above are (1) a minimum ratio of (a) EBITDA with certain adjustments less nonacquisition capital expenditures with certain adjustments to (b) interest expense, partnership distributions, cash taxes, and scheduled principal payments (other than payments due at maturity) for any four fiscal quarter period of 1.00 to 1.00 and (2) a maximum ratio of (a) total secured debt and letters of credit at the end of any fiscal quarter to (b) EBITDA with certain adjustments for the four fiscal quarter period then ending of 3.00 to 1.00.